skypilot-org/skypilot/docs/source/running-jobs/distributed-jobs.rst

        --master_port=8008 resnet_ddp.py --num_epochs 20

-In the above, :code:`num_nodes: 2` specifies that this task is to be run on 2 nodes, each node having 4 V100s.
+In the above, :code:`num_nodes: 2` specifies that this task is to be run on 2 nodes, with each node having 4 V100s.
 The :code:`setup` and :code:`run` commands are executed on both nodes.

 Environment variables